-Just 50 kilometers south of Athens, between Thoricus and Cape Sounion, lie the mines of Laurion.
-Silver, copper, lead and even rare metals have been mined there since the Late Neolithic Period, approximately 3,200 BC, until mining ceased unexpectedly for centuries until the sixth century BC.
+Just fifty kilometers south of Athens between Thoricus and Cape Sounion lie the mines of Laurion.
+Silver, copper, lead, and even rare metals have been mined there since the Late Neolithic Period, approximately 3,200 BC until mining unexpectedly ceased for centuries until the sixth century BC.

-The talent (“talanton”) was an ancient unit of mass and a commercial weight, as well as representing corresponding units of value equivalent to these masses of a precious metal.
-The 920 talents were equivalent to 5,520,000 Attica drachmas, with those silver coins each weighing 4.36 grams.
+The talent (“talanton”) was an ancient unit of mass and a commercial weight and represented corresponding units of value equivalent to these masses of a precious metal.
+The 920 talents were equivalent to 5,520,000 Attica drachmas with those silver coins each weighing 4.36 grams.

 In the beginning of the fifth century BC, the annual output of the Laurion mines was an astounding 20,000 kilograms of silver and 8,000 tons of lead.
-Archaeologists have discovered almost 200 different mines and shafts in the area dating back to the years 480-250 BC.
+Archaeologists have discovered almost 200 different mines and shafts in the area dating back to the years 480 to 250 BC.

 Mines of Laurion helped defeat Persian army